-(2) a display or description of a portion of the information to illustrate the aesthetics, appeal, suitability to taste, or the like of informational content; or this [Act].
+(2) a display or description of a portion of the information to illustrate the aesthetics, appeal, suitability to taste, subjective quality, or the like of informational content; or

+(3) a statement purporting to be merely opinion or commendation of the information or informational rights.

+(c) An express warranty or similar express contractual obligation, if any, exists with respect to published informational content covered by this [Act] to the same extent that it would exist if the published informational content had been published in a form that placed it outside this [Act].
 However, if the warranty or similar express contractual obligation is breached, the remedies of the aggrieved party are those under this [Act] and the agreement.

-(3) a statement purporting to be merely the licensor's opinion or commendation of the information or informational rights.

-(c) An express warranty or similar express contractual obligation, if any, exists with respect to published informational content covered by this [Act] to the same extent that it would exist if the published informational content had been published in a form that placed it outside